How Does Def Fluid Work

 Comparative Analysis: DEF in Diesel Engines vs. Petrol/Gasoline Engines

-Diesel and petrol engines differ in their combustion processes and, consequently, their emission profiles.
-Diesel engines tend to produce higher levels of nitrogen oxides (NOx) and particulate matter, while petrol engines typically emit more carbon monoxide (CO) and hydrocarbons (HC).
+Diesel and petrol engines differ in combustion and emissions.
+Diesel engines produce higher nitrogen oxides (NOx) and particulate matter, while petrol engines emit more carbon monoxide (CO) and hydrocarbons (HC).

 Choosing the Right Diesel Exhaust Fluid (DEF)